On the Max-Cut of Sparse Random Graphs: Lower bound. The second moment method

 \section{Lower bound.
 The second moment method}

 In this section, we use the second moment method coupled with the local optimality property of optimal cuts to obtain a lower bound on the optimal cut size.
 Specifically, let again $X(zn)$ denote the number of cuts with value $zn$ satisfying the local optimality constraints.
-We restrict this set to consist of balance cuts only, $\alpha=0$, with left and right node sets having the same cardinality, still denoting this set by $X(zn)$ for convenience.
+For even $n$, we restrict this set to consist of balanced cuts only, $\alpha=0$, with left and right node sets having the same cardinality, still denoting this set by $X(zn)$ for convenience.
+For odd $n$, we instead restrict this set to the cuts with an imbalance of one node between the sides of the cut.
+Then $\alpha = O(1/n)$.
+We will ignore this case as $\alpha = O(1/n)$ only contributes an extra term $O(1/n)$ to $\frac{1}{n} \mathbb{E}[X^2(zn)]$.
 The main bulk of this section will be devoted to showing the following result, which is an analogue of Proposition~\ref{prop:comp_EbarX} for the second moment computation. \begin{proposition}

 when $z=c/2+x\sqrt{c}$ and $x<x_l$ with $x_l$ identified in Theorem~\ref{main_theorem}. \end{proposition}

 Before proving it let us show how it implies the lower bound part of Theorem~\ref{main_theorem}.
 Using inequality